hashicorp/packer-plugin-kubevirt/.web-docs/components/builder/iso/README.md

 ### Not Required Configuration

 <!-- Code generated from the comments of the Config struct in builder/kubevirt/iso/config.go; DO NOT EDIT MANUALLY -->

+- `vm_name` (string) - VMName is the name of the temporary VM instance.
+If not specified, it will default to the same value as the Name.
+VMName is also used as the base for naming other temporary resources such as the ConfigMap.

 - `instance_type_kind` (string) - InstanceTypeKind is the kind of the InstanceType resource to use in the temporary VM.
   Other supported value is "virtualmachineclusterinstancetype".